Mt Gunson, Cattle Grid, Windabout

 Basement to the Pandurra Formation is largely composed of rocks of the eastern Gawler craton, that predominantly includes ~1.85 Ga granitic to charnokitic and mafic magmas of the Donington Suite, and the felsic and mafic magmas of the 1.6 to 1.59 Ga Lower Gawler Range Volcanics suite, largely composed of dacite to rhyolite, andesite and basalt.
 A ENE-WSW trending, 40 x 15 km, high density anomaly in residual gravity data that underlies the Mount Gunson section of the Pernatty Culmination has been interpreted to reflect altered basalt of the Lower Gawler Range Volcanics.
 The 1.595 to 1.575 Ga Hiltaba Suite oxidised granitic rocks may also be represented.
 On the eastern margin of the craton, the Gawler Range Volcanics are underlain by the Wandearah Formation, composed of argillite, quartz siltstone, carbonates, and calc-silicate, iron-rich and carbonaceous metasediments that were deposited between 1.76 and 1.74 Ga and deformed by the 1.73 to 1.69 Ga Kimban Orogeny.

 The Pandurra Formation, which is <1000 m thick, is an unmetamorphosed, dominantly fluviatile red-bed sequence that is >1425Ma and <1592 to 1589 Ma in age.
 The latter is the age of the underlying Roopena Volcanics, which occur in the basal sections to the Pandurra Formation and are grey-green altered basaltic flows with amygdaloidal tops and are a late phase of the Gawler Range Volcanics.
-The Pandurra Formation is known to extend from near Whyalla in the south to north of Olympic Dam, within a 120 km wide graben like depression (Parker, 1983) with an overall tilt to the NE.
+The Pandurra Formation is known to extend from near Whyalla in the south to north of Olympic Dam, within a 120 km wide graben like depression (Parker, 1983) with an overall tilt to the NE that is known as the Cariewerloo Basin.
 It comprises a poorly-sorted, medium to coarse-grained, subangular quartz and lithic sandstone with minor conglomerate, mudstone and siltstone.
 Pebbles of volcanic fragments and quartz are common towards the base of the formation at Cattle Grid.
 It displays large-scale cross-bedding and graded bedding.
 Sedimentary rocks contain clear quartz grains, originally sub-rounded, cemented by kaolinite and hematite which have subsequently been replaced by chert and quartz.
 There appears to have been a considerable period of erosion before the overlying units were deposited, with the resulting palaeo-surface, consisting of low hills and broad valleys, now defined by fossil scree deposits and possible palaeosol horizons.
 In the Mt Gunson district, the Pandurra Formation is silicified to depths of up to 150 m below the unconformity, interpreted to represent palaeo-weathering prior to the deposition of the Neoproterozoic sequence described below.

 These beds are followed by the Neoproterozoic (>643±2.4 and <750±63 Ma; Geoscience Australia) Tapley Hill Formation, which is part of the Umberatana Group and comprises an up to 200 m thick sequence of grey, bedded to laminated shale and dolomitic shale with thin silty dolomite and sandstone.
 This regional unit extends from south of Adelaide within the Adelaide Rift Basin in the east, onto the the Stuart Shelf and to the north and west of Mt Gunson and Olympic Dam.
 At Mt Gunson it is represented by the Woocalla Dolomite member (now known as the Brighton Limestone) that includes black shale, dolomitic shale, oolitic dolomite, stromatolitic dolomite and dolomite muds and clay.
 This unit represents a period of submergence over much of the Pandurra surface creating conditions of shallow lagoonal mud flats adjacent to an arid shoreline of Pandurra Formation, although dolomitic shales are lacking further offshore.
 The depositional environment is indicated by sedimentary features such as closely spaced cyclic interlensing of mud and dolomite layers, desiccation cracks, stromatolites, and intraclast and edgewise breccias at Mount Gunson.
 Laminations are commonly <0.5 mm thick, and the dark color of the clastic mudstone lenses reflects a high pyrite content and, to a lesser extent, the presence of organic matter.
 The mudstone lenses are made up of angular and subangular quartz and minor feldspar.
 Illite and kaolinite are the principal clay minerals.
 Oxide minerals include magnetite, hematite, goethite, limonite, ilmenite, anatase (Knutson et al., 1983).